Axel-Barbelanne/jimny-wiki/Technical-Documentation.md

 # Technical Documentation

 This page gives an in-depth understanding of all important components of the Jimny.
-Software related information will be discussed in [[Software-Overview|Software Overview]].
+Software related information will be discussed in [Software Overview](https://github.com/Axel-Barbelanne/jimny-wiki/wiki/Technical-Documentation#Software-Overview).

 Contents: